6 Tips on How to Avoid Foreclosure

 During the reinstatement period, your lender will offer you an opportunity to get back on track with your payments.
 Borrowers will typically need to pay interest as well as additional fees on their loan.
 Although most states legally require the lender to offer a reinstatement option for borrowers, lenders are usually willing to work with borrowers regardless.

 If your financial circumstances make repaying your loan difficult, you may be able to enter into a forbearance plan with your lender.
-When you enter into a forbearance agreement, your lender can make temporary reduced payment arrangements for a limited time.
-Generally speaking, these arrangements are made on about a six-month period.
+When you enter into a forbearance agreement, your lender can make temporarily reduced payment arrangements for a limited time.
+Generally speaking, these arrangements are made in about a six-month period.

 If getting caught up on your loan payments means having to pay a large chunk of change you can’t afford, you may be able to work out some sort of payment arrangement.
 Depending on your lender and your repayment needs, they can usually work out a payment schedule on a three-month, six-month, or even nine-month schedule.

 4. Ask for a Loan Modification.

 Sometimes, the key to getting back on track is a loan modification.
 Talk to your lender about the loan options available, since they may be able to refinance with a lower interest rate.
 Or the lender may be able to extend the terms of your loan, lowering your payments.